rageworx/ffmpeg4android/README.md

 - Check your NDK tool-chain.
 (It requires latest version)

 ## Modified
+- Updated source to version 2.4 (MXplayer open source is 1.7.x)
 - Changed some NDK reference and bash shell scripts.
 - Changed MX player building scripts to do not refer to additional libraries.
+- Removed some external libraries: openssl, iconv ...

 ## Environments
 - You should be check by using "env | grep NDK".